A Brief History

 Secondly, if this discovery were not amazing enough, you might also be interested to learn that this was not Patty’s “debut.”
 7 years earlier, British Yeti researcher Peter Byrne had made casts of bigfoot prints at Bluff Creek.
 In the meantime, it has been determined that the casts he made are very likely to be the footprints of the same individual whose prints were cast after Patty walked across the sandbar, in other words, Patty’s own!
 If this does not speak for the legitimacy of the film, than the author does not know what else would.
 For more information and pictures, please click here.
 This find also shows researchers that individual bigfoots either always live in the same region or return to it regularly or travel through the same regions on an annual basis as they migrate.

 Whatever your thoughts on bigfoot are, the author hopes to have presented some lesser known pieces of evidence that might sway your mind a little more in the direction of the credibility of the film and Patty, its main subject.
-If you have had any personal experiences with bigfoot and would care to share, please do so in the comments section.
+Question for students (and subscribers): If you have had any personal experiences with bigfoot and would care to share, please do so in the comments section below this article.

 Your readership is much appreciated!